 The best time for viewing waterfowl (including Canada and snow geese, and more than 20 species of duck) is between November and February as many species migrate north during the summer.
 The refuge is also home to hundreds of other birds and mammals such as woodpeckers, owls, great blue herons, egrets, muskrats, raccoons, otters, opossums, skunks, red fox, and deer.

-Blackwater Paddle and Pedal is located near Wildlife Drive with an additional location at the Hyatt Regency Chesapeake Bay.
+Blackwater Adventures is located near Wildlife Drive with an additional location at the Hyatt Regency Chesapeake Bay.
 Our kids aren’t quite there yet, but you can rent kayaks and bicycles to get a little closer to nature.
 They also offer guided kayak, bicycle, and nature hiking tours.